Enviro Master Blog

 Hard Water Stains

-Hard water stains are caused by minerals like calcium and magnesium in the water supply.
-These minerals deposit over time and form a chalky white or gray residue that can harden and become difficult to remove.
-They often appear just under the water line and around the upper rim of the bowl.
+Hard water stains form when minerals like calcium and magnesium build up in your water supply.
+Over time, these minerals leave a white or gray residue that hardens and becomes difficult to remove.
+You’ll often see these stains just below the water line or along the upper rim of the bowl.

 Limescale Deposits